farshidhesami/machine_learning_01/README.md

 - 4-Model Evaluation: Evaluate the model's performance using standard classification metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
 This will give you insights into how well the model can distinguish between good and not good wines.

 - 5-Practical Applications: The binary classification model can be valuable for wine producers and consumers.
 It simplifies the assessment of wine quality, making it easier for both experts and non-experts to make informed decisions.

+### Note :
+- There are different types of metrics for different types of machine learning tasks (classification, regression, clustering, etc.).

+- These are commonly used metrics for regression tasks:
+   - Root Mean Squared Error (RMSE) :
+      - This is the square root of the average of the square of all the errors.
+RMSE gives a relatively high weight to large errors.
+This means the RMSE should be more useful when large errors are particularly undesirable.
+   - Mean Absolute Error (MAE) :
+      - This is the average of the absolute differences between the predicted and actual values.
+It gives an idea of how wrong the predictions were.
+   - R-squared (R2) :
+      - This is a statistical measure that represents the goodness of fit of a regression model.
+A higher R-squared indicates a better fit for the model.

+- 16- load a data .